tfwhitesell/ravelry_capstone/README.md

 <a href = "https://www.medicalbag.com/home/lifestyle/knit-one-purl-one-the-health-benefits-of-knitting/"> Knit One, Purl One: The Health Benefits of Knitting</a>

 <a href = "https://tnna.org/?page=Research"> TNNA reports "The State of Specialty NeedleArts 2013" and" Knitter Survey Results 2013" (not currently available online as of June 2020)</a>

+### TABLEAU Dashboard
+I created a Tableau dashboard to show and explore findings from my analysis of potential yarn shop locations.
+It can be found on Tableau Public here:
+- <a href = "https://public.tableau.com/profile/teresa.whitesell#!/vizhome/yarnshoppotential/shoppotential?publish=yes"> Dashboard of Potential for New Yarn Shops</a>